tfwright/docout/README.md

 ## Usage

 * Add `:docout` to your app's [compiler list](https://hexdocs.pm/mix/1.12/Mix.Tasks.Compile.html#content).
-* Add `use Docout` to any module to include its function docs in the list sent to formatters.
+* Add `@moduledoc docout: true` to any module to include its function docs in the list sent to formatters.